uccross/ssdbm2019/index.md

 Parking permits can be picked up at the Core West parking structure each morning of the conference between **7:30 and 9:30am**.
 Event parking attendants will meet you on the second floor of the garage; keep driving until you see them.
 Attendants will have a list of registered attendees, so be prepared to identify yourself as an SSDBM participant.
 They will give you a permit to display on your car dashboard and direct you to a parking space.
-See map below for details about how to get to Core West parking as wel as where to park for [the Hay Barn reception on July 23](#social-events).
+See map below for details about how to get to Core West parking as well as where to park for [the Hay Barn reception on July 23](#social-events).

 **IMPORTANT: *The parking attendants leave the garage promptly at 9:30 am*.** If you need a parking permit, but arrive after 9:30am or you did not request one when you confirmed your attendance (and therefore are not on the parking attendant's list of registered attendees), then instead of entering the Core West